MicheleCotrufo/pdf2doi/README.md

 1. Look into the metadata of the .pdf file (extracted via the library [PyPDF2](https://github.com/mstamy2/PyPDF2)) and see if any string matches the pattern of a DOI or an arXiv ID.
 Priority is given to metadata which contain the word 'doi' in their label.

-2. Check if the file name file contains any sub-string that matches the pattern of a DOI or an arXiv ID.
+2. Check if the file name contains any sub-string that matches the pattern of a DOI or an arXiv ID.

 3. Scan the text inside the .pdf file, and check for any string that matches the pattern of